Accident Lawyer

 Chicago Statistics

 According to Chicago bike accident stats, the city ranks fourth among U.S. cities for road rage incidents.
-Based on data from the Chicago Traffic Crashes Annual Report, a dozen bike riders are fatally injured every year in traffic accidents involving bicycle crashes and road rage.
+Based on data from the Chicago Traffic Crashes Annual Report, a dozen bike riders are fatally injured every year in traffic accidents involving bicycle crashes and road rage cycling accidents.

 Common Types of Road Rage Bicycle Crashes